-- Injection: 300 mcg/0.5 mL in a single-dose prefilled syringe with BD UltraSafe Passive® Needle Guard (3) - Injection: 480 mcg/0.8 mL in a single-dose prefilled syringe with BD UltraSafe Passive® Needle Guard (3)
+- Injection: 300 mcg/0.5 mL in a single-dose prefilled syringe (3) - Injection: 480 mcg/0.8 mL in a single-dose prefilled syringe (3)

------ CONTRAINDICATIONS -----
+----- CONTRAINDICATIONS ------

-Patients with a history of serious allergic reactions to human granulocyte colony-stimulating factors such as filgrastim or pegfilgrastim products.
+Patients with a history of serious allergic reactions to human granulocyte colony-stimulating factors such as filgrastim products or pegfilgrastim products.
 (4)

------ WARNINGS AND PRECAUTIONS -----
+------ WARNINGS AND PRECAUTIONS ------

 - Fatal splenic rupture: Evaluate patients who report left upper abdominal or shoulder pain for an enlarged spleen or splenic rupture.
-(5.1) - Acute respiratory distress syndrome (ARDS): Evaluate patients who develop fever and lung infiltrates or respiratory distress for ARDS.
-Discontinue ZARXIO in patients with ARDS.
-(5.2) - Serious allergic reactions, including anaphylaxis: Permanently discontinue ZARXIO in patients with serious allergic reactions.
+(5.1) - Acute respiratory distress syndrome (ARDS): Evaluate patients who develop fever and lung infiltrates or respiratory distress for ARDS. - Discontinue NIVESTYM in patients with ARDS.
+(5.2) - Serious allergic reactions, including anaphylaxis: Permanently discontinue NIVESTYM in patients with serious allergic reactions.
 (5.3) - Fatal sickle cell crises: Have occurred.
-(5.4) - Glomerulonephritis: Evaluate and consider dose-reduction or interruption of ZARXIO if causality is likely.
+(5.4) - Glomerulonephritis: Evaluate and consider dose-reduction or interruption of NIVESTYM if causality is likely.
 (5.5)

------ ADVERSE REACTIONS -----

-Most common adverse reactions in patients:
+------ ADVERSE REACTIONS ------Most common adverse reactions in patients:

 - With nonmyeloid malignancies receiving myelosuppressive anti-cancer drugs (≥ 5% difference in incidence compared to placebo) are pyrexia, pain, rash, cough, and dyspnea.
-(6.1) - With AML ($\geq 2\%$ difference in incidence) are pain, epistaxis and rash. - With nonmyeloid malignancies undergoing myeloablative chemotherapy followed by BMT (\geq 5% difference in incidence) is rash.
-(6.1) - Undergoing peripheral blood progenitor cell mobilization and collection $(\geq 5\%$ incidence) are bone pain, pyrexia and headache. $(\underline{6.1})$ - With severe chronic neutropenia (SCN) (≥ 5% difference in incidence) are pain, anemia, epistaxis, diarrhea, hypoesthesia and alopecia.
+(6.1) - With AML (≥ 2% difference in incidence) are pain, epistaxis and rash.
+(6.1) - With nonmyeloid malignancies undergoing myeloablative chemotherapy followed by BMT (≥ 5% difference in incidence) is rash.
+(6.1) - Undergoing peripheral blood progenitor cell mobilization and collection (≥ 5% incidence) are bone pain, pyrexia and headache.
+(6.1) - With severe chronic neutropenia (SCN) (≥ 5% difference in incidence) are pain, anemia, epistaxis, diarrhea, hypoesthesia and alopecia.
 (6.1)

-To report SUSPECTED ADVERSE REACTIONS, contact Sandoz Inc. at 1-800-525-8747 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact Pfizer Inc at 1-800-438-1985 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.